automl/amltk/docs/guides/tasks.md

 Here we demonstrate just one plugins, for limiting how often a task can be called with the [`CallLimiter`][byop.CallLimiter].
-Check out the [reference](../reference/index.md) for a list of other plugins, such as a [weights and biases plugin](../reference/wandb.md) for integrating with weights and biases, as well as a [pynisher plugin](../reference/pynisher.md) for limiting walltime, memory and/or cputime for your task.
+Check out the [reference](../reference/index.md) for a list of other plugins, such as a [weights and biases plugin](../reference/wandb.md) for integrating with weights and biases, [pynisher plugin](../reference/pynisher.md) for limiting walltime, memory and/or cputime for your task and [comm plugin](../reference/comms.md)

 !!! example "CallLimiter"